 Pet Passport Germany

-If you are entering Germany with your dog, cat or ferret from a Rabies Free Country or Third Country, you will need to have your pet microchipped with a 15 digit ISO compliant pet microchip, then vaccinated for rabies (in that order) at least 21 days prior to entry*.
+If you are entering Germany with your dog, cat or ferret from a rabies-free country or rabies-controlled country, you will need to have your pet microchipped with a 15 digit ISO compliant pet microchip, then vaccinated for rabies (in that order) at least 21 days prior to entry*.
 If your pet's microchip is not ISO compliant, then you will need to carry a microchip scanner.

 A licensed veterinarian must complete the official EU Annex IV veterinary certificate.
 If you are transporting your dog or cat from the United States or Canada, the certificate must be sent to the USDA or CFIA for endorsement.
 If you are entering Germany from a different country, the instructions will advise you of the proper procedure.